Wide stochastic networks: Gaussian limit and PAC-Bayesian training: Stochastic networks

-We are interested in the limit of large $n$, meaning that the network is assumed to be very large.
-In the present work we aim at showing that, as $n\to\infty$, for each fixed input $x$ $F(x)$ converges to a multivariate normal, whose covariance matrix $Q(x)\in\R^q\times\R^q$ and mean vector $M(x)\in\R^q$ are deterministic functions of the hyper-parameters $\emme$'s and $\esse$'s.
-In short, for any fixed input $x$, we want to show that
+We are interested in the infinite-width limit of large $n$.
+We aim at showing that, as $n\to\infty$, for each fixed input $x$ the network's output $F(x)$ converges to a multivariate normal, whose covariance matrix $Q(x)\in\R^q\times\R^q$ and mean vector $M(x)\in\R^q$ are deterministic functions of the hyper-parameters $\emme$ and $\esse$.
+In short, for any fixed input $x$, we want to establish that

-Having an explicit form for the law of the output of the network can be extremely useful.
-Indeed, we might be able to evaluate the expected value of the empirical loss analytically.
-Moreover, the stochasticity of the network might turn out to be an advantage for optimization.
-For example, the 0-1 loss expected value can have a non-zero gradient and hence allow training the network with gradient descent, something usually not possible for deterministic architectures.
+Note that, for two different inputs $x$ and $x'$, $F(x)$ and $F(x')$ are independent, as we assume that the stochastic parameters of the model are re-sampled every time that a new input is provided.

+As a remark, by taking the limit $n\to\infty$ we mean considering a sequence of distinct networks of increasing widths, all initialised and trained in the same way.
+To be rigorous, one ought to add explicit superscripts $^{(n)}$ to the various quantities to stress their dependence on the network's width.
+So, one should actually write $F^{(n)}$, and say that its mean and covariance $M^{(n)}$ and $Q^{(n)}$ can be expressed in terms of $\emme^{(n)}$ and $\esse^{(n)}$.
+What we will show is that, for each $x$, $F^{(n)}(x)\to F(x)\sim\mathcal N(M(x), Q(x))$, where $M$ and $Q$ are the limits of $M^{(n)}$ and $Q^{(n)}$.
+However, we believe that stressing this explicit dependence on $n$ would result in an excessively heavy notation.
+Therefore, we will always omit the superscript $^{(n)}$, and we will freely speak of ``infinite-width limit'' of a network, with the understanding that this has to be intended as the limit of a sequence of networks.